keylime/keylime/README.md

 assert physical presence (see manual for your system on how to do this) in order to accomplish these actions in your BIOS.

-If your system shows enabled and activated, you can next check the "owned" status in the /sys directory.
+If your system shows enabled and active, you can next check the "owned" status in the /sys directory.
+The [sysfs ABI](https://www.kernel.org/doc/Documentation/ABI/stable/sysfs-class-tpm) lists where the kernel populates these entries.
 Keylime can take a system that is not owned (i.e., owned = 0) and take control of it.
 Keylime can also take a system that is already owned, provided that you know the owner password and that keylime or another trusted computing system that relies upon tpm4720 previously took ownership.
-If you know the owner password, you can set the option tpm_ownerpassword in keylime.conf to this known value.
+If you know the owner password, you can set the option `tpm_ownerpassword` in `keylime.conf` to this known value.

 ## Usage